 This subsection stipulates both negative and positive obligations.
 A person shall refrain from measures that cause suffering or other negative emotions to an animal.
 At the same time, active attention shall be paid to the fulfilment of the right to natural behaviour stipulated in subsection 1, by allowing the animal to experience and express positive emotions.

-According to subsection 3, an animal has the right to suitable food and drink in the sufficient amounts that are necessary for its welfare and for preserving its health.
-The animal has the right to receive the nutrients necessary for meeting its energy requirements, as well as the vitamins and other substances that are vital for its welfare and for maintaining good health.
-The energy and food requirements of individual animals depend on the species, age, animal premises, air temperature, physical condition of the animal and the energy expenditure of the animal at a given time.
+According to subsection 3, an animal has the right to suitable food and drink in sufficient amounts for the animal’s welfare and for preserving the animal’s health.
+Suitable food means healthy, sufficient and natural food for the species in question.
+Healthy food means such food that enables the animal to receive the nutrients necessary for meeting the animal’s energy requirements, as well as the vitamins and other substances that are vital for animal’s welfare and for maintaining good health.
+The energy and food requirements of individual animals depend on the species, age, accommodation, air temperature, physical condition of the animal and the energy expenditure of the animal at a given time.
 Sufficient amount of food also means that the animal can experience satiety.

-The caretaker of the animal is responsible for meeting its nutritional needs and for the suitability of the food provided to promote the health and welfare of the animal in question.
+The caretaker of the animal is responsible for meeting the animal’s nutritional needs and for the suitability of the food provided to promote the health and welfare of the animal in question.
 For example, if the animal is allergic to a nutrient, the person responsible for the care of that animal must provide food that is suitable for the animal in question.
-In the case of qualitative or quantitative changes in the animal’s food requirements, the person responsible for its care must provide suitable food in the appropriate amounts.
+In the case of qualitative or quantitative changes in the animal’s food requirements, the person responsible for the animal’s care must provide suitable food in the appropriate amounts.
 The food shall be provided in a manner that enables the animal to eat in a natural posture.
-The animal has the right to decide, according to its individual needs, when to eat.
+An animal has the right to decide, according to the animal’s individual needs, when to eat.

 The animal must not be overfed, on purpose or due to negligence, so that the animal’s welfare or health is adversely affected by excess weight.
-An animal species must also not be bred in such a manner that its need to eat detrimentally affects the animal’s wellbeing or health, leading for instance to obesity or constant hunger.
-If a such breed has already been produced, the breed may not be sustained by producing new members.
-Animal breeding and the prohibition of breeding are regulated in Section 4.
+An animal species must also not be bred in such a manner that the animal’s need to eat detrimentally affects the animal’s wellbeing or health, leading for instance to obesity or constant hunger.
+If such a breed has already been produced, the breed may not be sustained by producing new members.
+Animal breeding and the prohibition of breeding are regulated in Section 5.

 Access to water is a fundamental physiological need of an animal.
-The water provided for the animal must be of a good quality, sufficient in quantity and made accessible so that the animal can drink without difficulty.
-The animal has the right to decide when to drink, according to its individual needs.
+The water provided for the animal must be of a good quality, sufficient in quantity and made accessible so that the animal can drink without difficulty in a natural posture..
+The animal has the right to decide when to drink, according to the animal’s individual needs.
 Insufficient hydration leads to a deterioration of the welfare of the animal.
 Therefore, water must be constantly available.
 Supplying the animal with frozen water is not in compliance with the right to drink provided in this section.